unisse-courses/s15-mp2/README.md

 * SO, Brian Jezreel So
 * SARABIA, Ryan Miguel

-## Setting up
+## Running the app

+### Local setup
 1. Go to the project folder in the command line.
 2. Run `npm install` to install dependencies.
-3. Run `node index.js` to start the server.
+3. Run `npm run start_local` to start the server.
+4. Set up environment variables (view .env-sample file for format)
-4. Go to http://localhost:3000/ in the browser to view the app.
+5. Go to http://localhost:3000/ in the browser to view the application.

+### Heroku
+1. Go to https://lasell.herokuapp.com/ to view the application.

 ## Navigating the app